photoprism/photoprism-docs/docs/getting-started/advanced/docker-security.md

 # Docker Security Guide

 *This documentation is intended for experienced users who want to enhance the security of their installation.
-If you have suggestions for improvement, please let us know by clicking :material-file-edit-outline: to submit a change request.*
+If you have suggestions for improvement, please let us know by clicking :material-file-edit-outline: to send a pull request.*

 ## Get the Latest Security Updates